 Although it was the most unique stainless mug I’d ever carried, I tired of toting it around because the coffee cooled just as quickly as it would in a paper cup.
 Let me tell you, that was a sad waste of a really funky-looking mug.
 Once again I joined the long queue of caffiene-seekers at the hospital Timmys, but even that experience was rewardless.
 Yes, I got my wake-up jolt along with the mediocre brew, but Tim never had the good grace to put a winning rolled-up rim into my hand for two or three years a running.
 Foiled again!

 These days, with the price of coffee getting larger and the size of cups getting smaller, plus the lack of time to actually drink my coffee at work while it’s hot, I’d love to get another mug; one that comes with a real “keep it hot” guarantee.
 My husband takes a big thermos of tea to work with him every day.
 That sucker keeps the tea so hot that if he doesn’t finish it, he’ll pour himself a mugful in the evening.
 It’s still steaming, and I’m green with envy.

 If they can make a thermos like that, there must be a matching mug somewhere.
 If you know of one, please, please tell me how I can get one too.
 Thank you.

 UPDATE: I wrote my coffee whine on Wednesday evening, and on Thursday morning I went to work.
 What did I see?
-Someone with a Starbucks mug, complaining that her tea, made a home two hours ago, was too hot to drink.
-That got my attention!
+Someone with a Starbucks mug, complaining that her tea, made a home two hours before, was too hot to drink.